svenvc/zinc/zinc-http-components-paper.md

 The key object to programmatically execute HTTP requests is called ZnClient.
-You instanciate it, use its rich API to configure and execute an HTTP request and access the response.
+You instantiate it, use its rich API to configure and execute an HTTP request and access the response.
-ZnClient is a stateful object to be threated like a builder.
+ZnClient is a stateful object to be treated like a builder.
 Let's get started with the simplest possible usage.

     ZnClient new get: 'http://zn.stfx.eu/zn/small.html'.